umbrace/paynl-vendr-plugin/README.md

-# Vendr Template Payment Provider
+# Vendr Payment Provider for PAY.NL / PAY.BE

-Template Payment Provider for Vendr, the eCommerce package for Umbrao v8+
+Payment Provider for Vendr, the eCommerce package for Umbrao v8+